-APNewsBreak: US energy boss lauds opening of nuke repository
+APNewsBreak: Energy boss: Nuke dump reopens but work remains

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

+Moniz, Gov. Susana Martinez, members of the state’s congressional delegation and others gathered Monday to formally mark the reopening of the site in southern New Mexico.

-The repository was shuttered in February 2014 after a chemical reaction inside a drum of inappropriately packed waste caused the lid to burst, contaminating some of the disposal vaults, corridors and air shafts that make up the facility.
+Officials shut down the repository in February 2014 after a chemical reaction inside a drum of inappropriately packed waste caused the lid to burst, contaminating some disposal vaults, corridors and air shafts.

 The facility is carved out of an ancient salt formation about a half-mile below the desert surface, with the idea that eventually the shifting salt will entomb the waste.

-Moniz acknowledged that the closure has caused a backlog of radioactive waste to build up at sites around the country — from northern New Mexico’s Los Alamos National Laboratory, the birthplace of the atomic bomb, to the Savannah River Site in South Carolina, where the basic materials used to fabricate nuclear weapons were produced.
+Moniz acknowledged that the closure caused a backlog of waste at sites including northern New Mexico’s Los Alamos National Laboratory, the birthplace of the atomic bomb, and the Savannah River Site in South Carolina, where the basic materials used to fabricate nuclear weapons were produced.

-The secretary said he’s hopeful shipments from some of the sites can resume later this year.
+The secretary is hopeful shipments can resume later this year, but work to move the waste underground takes more time now because of the extra clothing, respirators and heavy monitoring devices that workers must wear to protect against the contamination.
+Limited ventilation also slows the work.

+While no schedule has been finalized, officials expect the repository will be accepting about five shipments a week later this year.

+The radiation leak also triggered intense state and federal investigations that revealed mismanagement, lax oversight and a failure to follow existing policies.

-Aside from stalling shipments for nearly three years, the radiation release at the repository prompted an intense investigation that revealed the incident could have been avoided had existing policies been followed.
-Investigators highlighted lapses in management and oversight, and the Waste Isolation Pilot Plant and Los Alamos lab — where the drum was packed — were cited for numerous permit violations.
+New Mexico cited the Waste Isolation Pilot Plant and Los Alamos lab — where the drum was packed — for numerous permit violations, while federal investigators detailed a list of corrective actions.
 Negotiations eventually led to the largest settlement ever between the Energy Department and a state.

-“Bottom-line: We moved quickly to hold the federal government accountable,” Martinez said in a statement.
-She also thanked Moniz and the department for taking responsibility, noting the importance of the repository to the nation and the state’s economy.
+“Bottom line: We moved quickly to hold the federal government accountable,” Gov. Martinez said in a statement.

+She also thanked Moniz and the department for taking responsibility, noting the importance of the repository to the U.S. and the state’s economy.

-The incident has been costly, with recovery at the repository expected to approach a half-billion dollars once a new, permanent ventilation system is installed.
+The leak has been costly, with cleanup expected to approach a half-billion dollars once a new, permanent ventilation system is installed.
+Watchdog groups also have accused the federal government of rushing to reopen the facility.

+Following a series of reviews and an inspection by New Mexico regulators, workers last Wednesday moved the first two pallets of waste from an above-ground storage building underground.

-Moniz said much has been learned since 2014: the criteria for characterizing, treating and packaging waste has been overhauled and numerous technological advancements have been made.
+Moniz said the department has learned a lot since 2014: the criteria for characterizing, treating and packaging waste has been overhauled and numerous technological advancements have been made as scientists worked to solve problems the agency had not encountered before.

 “The workers had some really challenging environments to deal with because of the contamination,” he said.
-“That really made for a tough period, but again ingenuity came to the fore.
-It was ingenuity that had to be supported by local, state and federal policymakers and regulators all working together.”
+“That really made for a tough period, but again ingenuity came to the fore.”

-Following a series of readiness reviews and an inspection by New Mexico state regulators, workers at the repository last Wednesday moved the first two pallets of waste from an above-ground storage building into the underground

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.